HangSingHui/ios-finWise/ios-finWise/ios-finWise/Controller/SystemPrompt.md

 - Grace periods for payments
 - Accepted payment methods
 - Consequences of missed payments

+**For each fee, assign severity based on:**
+- Amount (relative to total document value)
+- Frequency and predictability
+- Penalty severity
+- Whether it's avoidable or mandatory

 ### 4. TERMINATION
 Extract all information related to ending or canceling the agreement: